chamois94/meta-tegra/README.md

 OpenEmbedded/Yocto BSP layer for NVIDIA Jetson Modules
 ======================================================

+***NOTE:*** This is a work in progress.
+Do not use for production.

-Jetson Linux release: R36.3.0
+Jetson Linux release: R36.4.0
-JetPack release:      6.0
+JetPack release:      6.1

 Boards supported:
 * Jetson AGX Orin development kit